Daru Airport

 Daru Airport (IATA: DAU, ICAO: AYDU) is an airport serving Daru, the capital of the Western Province in Papua New Guinea.

 The airfield was constructed before or during World War II.
 During the war it was used as a refuelling stop by Allied fighter aircraft.
 The Australian Army rebuilt the airport in 1965.
-The airport is served by PNG Air and Air Niugini with access to destinations including the national capital, Port Moresby.
+Domestically, airport is served by PNG Air and Air Niugini with access to destinations including the national capital, Port Moresby.
+Internationally, Torres Strait Air operates flights to Horn Island, the primary airport serving in the Torres Strait Islands of Queensland, Australia.